jvkassi/getDirs/README.md

 ###flat(directory,[options],callback)

 Retrieves a flat listing of all the folders within a directory,ie if there are nested folders, these are not listed.Flat listing is included for optimization.
+T
 **directory**: String .Path to directory.

 **options**: Obj

 --*noHidden* : Boolean .Whether to list hidden directories , ie those that start with '.'.
 Default : false , hidden folders will be shown

---*filter*:function .A function that adheres to function(dirname) which returns true if the directory must be included
+--*asObj*    : Boolean .Returns an object literal instead of array.

+--*onlyFiles*: Boolean .Returns file names instead of directory names

+--*includeFiles*: Boolean .Returns file and directory names without distinction

 **callback**: Function .
-Callback function that adheres to the format function(err,out)
+Callback function that adheres to the format function(err,out).Out is an array  of strings

+###flatSync(directory,[options])
+Synchronous version of **flat**

 ###nested(directory,[options],callback)